-1. Do one of the following:

-- In the Camera or Timeline view, select one of the drawing layers linked to the deformation chain you want to display. - In the Timeline view, select any part of the deformation chain you want to display. - 2.
-In the Deformation toolbar, click the 📡 Show the Selected Deformation Chain and Hide All Others button.
+- 1. Do one of the following: - In the Camera, Timeline or Node view, select one of the drawing layers linked to the deformation chain you want to display. - In the Timeline or Node view, select the deformation group or any part of the deformation chain you want to display. - 2.
+In the Deformation toolbar, click the 🕏 Show the Selected Deformation Chain and Hide All Others button.